SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/layout.md

 positions and sizes within the parent container.
 Moreover, it may influence the dimensions of the parent element itself.

 When defining layout, two parts must be combined to play together: *parent* and *children* elements.

-- Parent define which layout strategy to apply to their children
+- Parents define which layout strategy to apply to their children.
-- Children specify which constraints they will follow, which could impact their position and their size.
+- Children specify which constraints they will follow, which could impact their position and size.

 Layouts are defined by their *type* and their *constraints*.
 Types are usually defined at the parent level with the `layout` method, while you can specify